About President Howard

 - A trustee of the Virginia Foundation for Independent Colleges.

 - A member of the Board of Directors of the Council of Independent Colleges of Virginia

 - On the Board of Episcopal High School, a 9-12 co-educational boarding school located in Alexandria, Virginia.

-- On the Board of the Morehouse Research Institute, Morehouse College is one of four liberal arts colleges for men in the nation along with Hampden-Sydney College, Wabash, and St. Johns University in Minnesota.
+- On the Advisory Board of the Morehouse Research Institute, Morehouse College is one of four liberal arts colleges for men in the nation along with Hampden-Sydney College, Wabash, and St. Johns University in Minnesota.

 - On the Board of the Olmstead Foundation, which provides young military leaders the opportunity to acheive fluency in a foreign language and pursue their graduate studies at an overseas university.